1x Vintage Silk Kimono Panel Infinity Scarf (as shown in photographs) - branded with handstitched woven label

 This beautiful vintage silk kimono panel has been upcycled to an infinity scarf.
 Please note that this is ONE long continuous kimono panel, which I have not cut in any way.
 Panels of this length are quite hard to come by!

 Each scarf is one of a kind.
-This style is discontinued once sold out.

 A bit of a funny story: the last time I visited in Japan, I lost my scarf on the way to Asakusa while doing a kimono rental.
 I was very sad as it was a designer scarf I had purchased for my own birthday and I owned it for a few years.
 Now I've decided to make infinity scarves, so that way, they won't ever fall off the neck and get lost!

 The "upper" layer is a beautiful woven silk with sheen featuring a delightful pattern consisting of kanoko dots, fans and flowers with gold accents on a sky blue base.

 The "inner" layer is an off-white knitted crepe fabric that is 100% polyester.
 It is of medium weight+, great for cooler months.
 It is soft and drapes beautifully.

 There is a 360 degree twist in the scarf so that it sits a bit shorter when looped around the head once.
 Simply twist the scarf into a figure eight, and pop over the head - adjust as you wish to show which colours you want more, and feel free to move it towards your back to shorten, or wear it as one short loop and one long loop - or one long loop and let hang.